 - The Guardians of the Universe became this to the Templar Guardians after they tried to destroy the universe's free will with the Third Army, accidentally freed Volthoom the First Lantern, and their near-extermination at the hands of Sinestro.

-- W.I.T.C.H. and its cartoon adaptation has Nerissa.
-Years before the current generation of the Guardians was born, she was the previous generation's leader until she became corrupted and murdered her friend Cassidy.
-A sublot has her successor Will fearing of becoming like Nerissa (though more in the comics than in the cartoon).
+- W.I.T.C.H. and its cartoon adaptation have Nerissa.
+Years before the current generation of the Guardians was born, she was the previous generation's leader until she became corrupted and murdered her friend Cassidy (the previous Water Guardian).
+Like current team leader Will, Nerissa was the Quintessence Guardian and keeper of the Heart of Kandrakar.
+A subplot has Will afraid of becoming like Nerissa (though more in the comics than in the cartoon).

 - In Of Quirks and Magic, Dr. Strange took a pupil before Izuku named Ikiji Kokotsu.
 Like Izuku, Ikiji was Quirkless, desperately craved power and had a knack for magic.
 Unfortunately, he was tempted by Kaecilius' offer to become a follower of Dormammu to obtain salvation, delving into dark magics and becoming a power-hungry monster.
 Izuku is horrified when he learns of this and wonders if he'll ever succumb to a lust for power like Ikiji.
 But Strange assures his newest pupil that his heroic heart is too strong for that.